ltzmax/maxcogs/README.md

 <td>This will reply with your uptime of your bot, this is an embed version.</td>
 </tr>
 <td>veryfun</td>
-<td>Just anyother fun roleplay cog where alot of those commands are.
+<td>Just any other fun roleplay cog where alot of those commands are.
 Powered with help of nekos.best api.</td>
 </tr>
 <td>onconnect</td>
 <td>This is a cog that sends shard events for resume, on ready and disconnect.</td>